 Obviously, a generalized/unfocused resume will not stand out in the resume screening process.
 Most likely, an unfocused resume will be ignored.

 This means that for your resume to be effective, it must begin with a clear focus on -- and understanding of -- the deliverables for a specific target job.
 Only when you have this focus can you begin to look backwards into your work history for those experiences that best position you for the target job, and enable you to tailor a killer resume.
-You’ll find a link to a free access to Knock Em Dead Resumes & Templates available at the end of this the article.

 If you are new to the professional world, engaged in a career shift, or just want to be sure that you are on target, you might want to execute a little research to ensure your resume has the proper focus: